lvgl/lvgl/docs/details/integration/os/torizon_os.rst

    You need to be familiar with some Docker fundamentals to be able to understand and follow this guide.
 Also Docker needs to be present on the development host.

-The `Toradex documentation <https://developer.toradex.com>`_ is a helpful resource, this article contains many references to it.
+The `Toradex documentation <https://developer.toradex.com>`_ is a helpful resource.
+This article contains many references to it.

 Board setup
 -----------

-Begin by installing TorizonOS by using the Toradex Easy Installer, Follow the official bring-up `guides <https://developer.toradex.com/quickstart/bringup/>`_
+Begin by installing TorizonOS by using the Toradex Easy Installer.
+Follow the official bring-up `guides <https://developer.toradex.com/quickstart/bringup/>`_.

 In the Easy Installer, select TorizonCore as the operating system to install.

-Copy the IP address that was assigned to the device by the DHCP server on your network, the address is displayed in the bottom right corner.
+Copy the IP address that was assigned to the device by the DHCP server on your network.
+The address is displayed in the bottom right corner.
 It will be used later.

 Once the setup is complete, the device will boot into TorizonOS.